dameyer/postman-sfdc-bulk2.0/README.md

 # postman-sfdc-bulk2.0

-import collection, environment, & test run into postman
+import collection & environment into postman

 set your username & password in the environment